You can support Canadian History Ehx with a donation at https://www.buymeacoffee.com/craigU

 Her husband’s injury was not embellishment though, and she would spend the next several months nursing him back to health.

 On May 27, 1813, the American army launched an attack and captured Fort George, allowing the Americans to capture the Niagara and Queenston area.
 Men of military age were taken prisoner, but James Secord was not among them.

 In the next month, several U.S. soldiers would billet at the home of Secord, which would lead us to the legendary walk of Laura Secord.

 It was on June 21, 1813 when Laura Secord was in her home as the American soldiers stayed there.
 She would hear of the American plan to attack the troops of Lt.
 James FitzGibbon at Beaver Dams.
 This attack, if successful would give the Americans control of the Niagara Peninsula.

 The next morning, as he husband was still recovering, Secord began to walk to warn Lt.
 FitzGibbon.
-She would walk 32 kilometres from Queenston to St. Davids.
+She would walk 32 kilometres.
 Along the way, she would come across the camp of Mohawk warriors who led her the rest of the way to the headquarters of FitzGibbon.